 A panel of 3-5 members of the public form the appeals panel and will review your case.
 They will review your application against the appeals code and you will have the chance to submit your evidence and reasoning for the appeal.
-You can include specific information on why you feel that your choice of school is best for your child.
+You can include specific information on why you feel that your choice of school is best for your child, but be sure to bear in mind the appeals code to give yourself the best chance.
 You will be given a response to your appeal (which is legally binding) within 7 days.

 What if my appeal is rejected?

 You can't appeal against a decision for the same school twice, but you can go on to appeal the decision for your second choice school if this is relevant.